-Most neck lumps are enlarged lymph nodes Enlarged lymph nodes People may discover an abnormal lump (mass) in their neck.
+Most neck lumps are enlarged lymph nodes Enlarged lymph nodes due to infections People may discover an abnormal lump (mas) in their neck.
 Sometimes, doctors discover a neck lump during an examination.
 Neck lumps may be painful or painless depending on what has caused them... read more .
 Sometimes, the lump is a congenital cyst, an enlarged salivary gland, or an enlarged thyroid gland.

 The most common causes of enlarged lymph nodes among younger people include the following:

 Reaction to nearby infection (such as a cold or a throat infection)

 One or more neck lymph nodes often enlarge in response to an upper respiratory infection, throat infection, or dental infection.
 In such cases,the nodes are soft and usually not tender.
 They typically return to normal shortly after the infection goes away.